Omkar-Bade/CodeVision/CONTRIBUTING.md

 - **Steps to reproduce**: How can we reproduce it?
 - **Expected vs actual**: What did you expect vs what happened?
 - **Environment**: OS, Node/Python versions

-## Questions?

-Feel free to open an issue for discussion.

-Thank you for contributing!